 The SSG group primarily support the Valuation of Securities Task Force (VOS/TF), a subgroup of the Financial Condition (E) Committee, but also supports other Task Forces and Working Groups that involve investments.Contacts:

 Please contact the SSG at SSGInquiryDesk@naic.org for general information.

 For specific issues or concerns please contact Eric Kolchinsky, Director, Structured Securities Group , at 212.386.1943.or EKolchinsky@NAIC.org

 This website is your source for information on annual Structured Securities surveillance, including background information, updated project details as they become available, and how to file these securities in your Annual Statement filing.

 Please note the information on this website may be updated frequently.
 Please check back regularly to ensure you have the latest information.
 The top right corner shows the date of when the page was last updated and the changes highlighted in yellow.

-Pricing: The 2017 Structured Securities modeled data prices for CUSIPs held by insurers will increase to $100 from $88 per CMBS CUSIP and to $70 from $61.60 per RMBS CUSIP.
+Pricing: The 2018 Structured Securities modeled data prices for CUSIPs held by insurers is $100 per CMBS CUSIP and $70 per RMBS CUSIP

 November 1, 2018— Initial invoice notifications emailed to the designated contact.
 The amount of the invoice is based on the reported RMBS/CMBS holdings of the 2017 annual statement filing, adjusted for changes reported in first quarter and second quarter 2018 filings.